sprinter body type

 Visually the hallmarks of an athletic physique are highly developed muscle mass and a low body fat percentage.

-Aside from sprinting, many sprinters spend time in the weight room to get stronger and build an injury resistant body.
+While having low body fat will reveal your muscles, you cannot reveal what you do not have.
+Aside from just sprinting, many sprinters also spend time in the weight room to get stronger and build an injury resistant body.

-A side effect of slanging iron is that you build bigger muscles.
+A side effect of slanging the iron is that you build bigger muscles.
 It is when you are lean and muscular, that you will actually look like an athlete.

 But it’s more than just the look that defines an athletic physique.
 Your performance matters too.

 If you look like a lion, but you play like a kitty cat, you are not a real athlete.
+But if you look like a beast, and you play like a beast, you are an athlete.
+It’s that simple.

 When you watch a sprinter sprint, you are watching the most beautiful, athletic poetry in motion.